 Are root canals painful?

 One of the most common questions we get about root canals is whether or not the procedure will hurt.
-While the procedure is not entirely pain free, Dr. Cutting will use techniques such as sedation dentistry to minimize pain during the procedure.
+Dr. Cutting will use techniques such as sedation dentistry to minimize pain during the procedure.

 Most of the pain associated with a root canal is due to pressure caused by an infection inside the tooth.
 Root canal therapy relieves tooth pain by removing infection and healing the root canal.